pomerium/documentation/content/docs/reference/service-urls.md

 ## Authorize Internal Service URL

-The **Authorize Internal Service URL** setting is only required for [split-service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode) deployments where Pomerium can’t access the external [authorize service URL](#authorize-service-url).
+The **Authorize Internal Service URL** setting is only required for split-service mode deployments where Pomerium can’t access the public Authorize Service URL.

-If defined, the authorize internal service URL overrides the external [authorize service URL](#authorize-service-url) when Pomerium determines which TLS certificate the authorize service should listen with.
+If included, Authorize Internal Service URL will override Authorize Service URL.

 ### How to configure